Dogs are very welcome

 A wide range of birds visit the farm and the resident barn owls are often in evidence.
 Two barn owl boxes are high up in one of our barns, and a brood was successfully raised again this year.
 You are welcome to sit quietly and watch the parents swooping silently in and out of the barn.

 The nectar-rich flowers give rise to a wide range of insect life which in turn feeds many birds and small mammals.
-Deer and hares are also regularly seen.
+Deer are also regularly seen and otters visit the lakes in the Spring.